build-on-aws/content/code/snippets/ecs-codecatalyst-workflow/index.md

 ---
 title: "Amazon CodeCatalyst workflow for Amazon ECS"
-description: "Example CodeCatalyst workflow to deploy CloudFormation infrastructure changes."
+description: "Example CodeCatalyst workflow to build and publish a container image, and the deploy it to ECS."
 tags:
     - codecatalyst
     - ecs